How to Save Money on Groceries and Still Buy Healthy Food

 How much do we budget each month for groceries?

 I budget $500 per month for the three of us.
 Keep in mind, we live in the heart of Seattle where things are much more expensive than most of the US.
-If you live in a lower cost-of-living state, you could easily eat the same foods and come out around $375 per month.
+If you live in a lower cost-of-living state, you could easily eat the same foods and come out around $350 per month at our family size.

 So how do you feed three people completely organic, produce heavy, nutritious diets in one of the most expensive cities in the country for only $500 per month?